-Performs you have experienced having the right person showing up at exactly the right time to help you out in unexpected ways.
+Perhaps you have experienced having the right person showing up at exactly the right time to help you out in unexpected ways.
 Or, maybe you have experienced meeting a stranger who said something or did something that changed the trajectory of your life.
-Many of us have experienced such occurrences, and we are left wondering if just maybe an angel has touched our lives.